StephenZhang945/P2_Traffic_Sign_Classifier/Writeup_Traffic_Sign_Classifier.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data distributed.

 ![alt text][image1]()